 They’ll act surprised and “realize” that they made a “mistake” and sent you too much.
 The scammer worriedly tells you that they might lose their job if you don’t send them back the extra money.
 If you continue and ask them how you can repay them, they’ll tell you to visit a grocery store or supermarket and buy thousands of dollars in Google Play, iTunes, or similar gift cards.

 Payment by gift cards is one of the telltale signs of a scam call.
 Scammers want you to buy gift cards and read the claim codes over the phone so they can redeem the funds and likely use them to make money through their own bogus apps.
 Compared to bank transfers or credit card payments, gift cards are virtually impossible to trace.

 Remember that legitimate businesses will never ask you to pay them in gift cards.
 Anyone who does this is trying to steal from you.
 If you’d like to see a real refund scam in action, we recommend watching the below video:

 If you refuse to buy the gift cards, the scammer will likely get angry and may threaten you.
 They’ll tell you that you’ve stolen their money and they plan to sue you over this, which is ridiculous.
 However, the scammers could take other malicious action with your computer while they have control of it.

 They may try to put a password on your account if you don’t have one already, which is why you should keep your account password-protected.
 Sometimes they’ll start deleting your files.
 Another common scare tactic is to use the same HTML editing trick to make it look like your bank balance is zero.

 If you get one of these calls, just hang up.
-Never let them connect to your PC.
+Never risk your PC security by letting them connect to your PC.
 And make sure your loved ones know about these attempts so they don’t get tricked by these crooks.

 Now that you know about these scams, make sure you don’t fall victim to SMS phishing, either.